Ted Lasso 2×04 “Carol of the Bells” Spoilers Ahead

 Higgins’ door has always been open, but this year especially, the team has truly felt most like a family.
 They could have chosen not to join in even though they didn’t get to go home.
-Someone like Sam, for whom Christmas is reminiscent of colonization, didn’t choose to go for the holiday, but because in truth, they are a family now.
+Someone like Sam, for whom Christmas is reminiscent of colonization, didn’t choose to go for the holiday because, in truth, they are a family now.
 They are each other’s home away from home because they are the family they have chosen.

 Team Richmond is no longer just a professional football team—it’s a family.
 It’s people from different backgrounds, beliefs, and characteristics all united by a love that’s made them stronger.

 Ted Lasso isn’t the only George Bailey.
-Today, there is a version of him inside all of them because they are each irreplaceable pieces of a puzzle who’ve impacted each other by the love and kindness they’ve shown.
+Today, there is a version of him inside all of them because they are each irreplaceable pieces of a puzzle who’ve impacted each other through the love and kindness they’ve shown.
 They’ve grown stronger because of their shared vulnerabilities, selfless sacrifices, and unwavering adoration that ceaselessly lingered in spite of hard times.

 “Carol of the Bells” is an inexpressibly magical episode that not only pays homage to classic films but it showcases just how important everyone’s joy and place in the world is.